“Both Sides Now”

 Choose from the following activities:

-- Listening Listen to Joni MItchell sing “Both Sides Now” while filling in the missing words in the song.
-Lyrics intended for non-profit educational purposes only.
+• Listening Listen to Joni Mitchell’s audio-only video while filling in the missing words in the song.
+(This exercise targets the rhyming words, many of which rhyme but have different spellings: sun/done, feel/real, etc.) Lyrics intended for non-profit educational purposes only.

 both sides now, lyrics gap-fill.pdf